-- A person under the age of 18 creates and shares sexual imagery of themselves with a peer under the age of 18. - A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult. - A person under the age of 18 is in possession of sexual imagery created by another person under the age of 18.
+- A person under the age of 18 creates and shares a nude or semi-nude image of themselves with a peer under the age of 18 - A person under the age of 18 shares a nude or semi-nude image created by another person under the age of 18 with a peer under the age of 18 or an adult - A person under the age of 18 is in possession of a nude or semi-nude image created by a person under the age of 18. - A person under the age of 18 digitally manipulates an image of a young person into an existing nude online or use artificial intelligence (AI) to generate a new nude or semi-nude of a young person.

-All incidents of this nature should be treated as a safeguarding concern in line with the UKCCIS guidance 'Sexting in schools': responding to incidents and safeguarding young people.
+All incidents of this nature should be treated as a safeguarding concern in line with the UKCCIS guidance 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' (March 2024): responding to incidents and safeguarding young people.
 Cases where sexual imagery of people under 18 has been shared by adults and where sexual imagery of a person of any age has been shared by an adult to a child is child sexual abuse and should be responded to accordingly.